jake106/prem_pred/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-NOTE: Currently there is no script to automate fetching the data (there soon will be!), so data must be downloaded manually from [football-data.co.uk](https://www.football-data.co.uk/englandm.php), and placed in the `data` directory.

 Currently all functions of the package can be accessed by running the `main.py` function from the base directory with the appropriate flag.
-This can be called as follows:
+This will automatically download all training data when called for the first time.
+Functionality is as follows:

 ```bash
 usage: main.py [-h] [--plot] [--simple] [--extended] [--forecast] [--simulate] [--all] [--evaluate]